astrodiegog/FlatCosmoCalc/README.md

 which should create a binary file `flatcosmocalc.[type].[build]` in `bin` directory.

-To run the calculator just run
+To run the calculator, run

 ```
 ./flatcosmocalc.[type].[build]
 CosmoParams.txt TimeParams.txt IntTable.txt